CarloLepelaars/fh-plotly/README.md

 ## Contributing

 Feel free to open an issue or a pull request.
-Make sure to install with `uv install` for an editable install with dev dependencies when working on contributions.
+Make sure to do an editable install with dev dependencies when working on contributions.

 ```bash
 pip install uv